Blue Moon Rising (novel): Characters

 The Demon Prince is one of the Transient Beings.
 Abstract concepts made flesh, thoughts and ideals, dreams and beliefs given form and substance in the world of men.
 The Demon Prince is the personification of corruption and darkness.
 He – or more appropriately: it – created the Darkwood thousands of years ago, darkness made manifest in the world.
 It seeks to destroy the Forest Kingdom and the world by reforming it all into the Darkwood and the Long Night.

 Reception

 Reviews have generally been positive although limited due to the relative obscurity of the book.

 Rave Reviews, the New York Daily News, and Science Fiction Chronicle reviewed the novel favourably.

 Release

-Blue Moon Rising was released in the USA and UK in the same year through the publishers Penguin/Roc (USA) and Gollancz (UK).
+Blue Moon Rising was released in the US and UK in the same year through the publishers Penguin/Roc (USA) and Gollancz (UK).